exKitsune/AutoTriage/README.md

 This continues for up to 5 iterations per issue.

+### Supported Analysis Tools

+AutoTriage can parse and analyze results from:

+- **SonarQube**: Code quality issues, bugs, security hotspots
+- **OWASP Dependency-Check**: CVE vulnerabilities in dependencies
+- **CycloneDX SBOM**: Software Bill of Materials with optional vulnerability data

-### Available Tools
+### AI Investigation Tools

-The AI agent has access to these tools:
+The AI agent has access to these tools during analysis:

 - **read_file**: Read complete file contents
 - **read_file_lines**: Read specific line ranges (for large files)